MedDataToolMedDataTool

 Why doctors use weight-based dosing

-Body weight helps estimate how a drug distributes throughout the body, which is why weight-based dosing is widely used in drug dosage calculation.
-Giving the same fixed dose to a 25 kg child and a 90 kg adult would result in very different drug concentrations in the blood — potentially dangerous in both directions: underdosing in the larger patient, and toxicity in the smaller one.
+Body weight helps estimate how a drug distributes throughout the body.
+Giving the same fixed dose to a 25 kg child and a 90 kg adult would result in very different drug concentrations in the blood — potentially dangerous in both directions.

 Common dosage calculation mistakes